studerw/activiti-rest-undertow/README.md

 `mvn exec:java`

+At this point, you will have access to the full [Activiti Rest API](http://www.activiti.org/userguide/#_rest_api):

-To use the rest API, use Curl:
+To test the rest API, use Curl or a browser with a JSON formatting plugin (e.g. Chrome JSONView):

 `curl http://localhost:8080/myapp/service/repository/process-definitions`